 Sends a WAP-Push message containing either text or a link to the agent installer.
 If the message is accepted on the target device, the agent will be installed.

-IMPORTANT:follow the procedure to receive a certificate for Symbian.
-See "Obtaining a Symbian certificate" on page 133.
+IMPORTANT: follow the procedure to receive a certificate for Symbian.
+See "Installation Package preparation for Symbian" on next page.

 Installation